 A healthy combination of lower entry barriers for new hires, relevant training opportunities and incentives will ultimately help Canada’s labour market recover more evenly.

-As President of LHH Knightsbridge, Jim is responsible for all Canadian lines of business: Career Solutions, Talent & Leadership Development, and Executive Search & Recruitment. [email protected]
+Jim Mitchell, President of LHH leads the Executive Committee for LHH in Canada and is a Global Executive Vice President.
+He is responsible for all Canadian lines of business: Career Solutions, Talent & Leadership Development and Executive Search & Recruitment. [email protected]